pSQuar3/droidcam-easy-install/README.md

 # droidcam-easy-install

-Shell script to re-install droidcam every time the Linux kernel updates
+Shell script to install/re-install Droidcam

 `install-droidcam.sh`: Run file to install/reinstall droidcam

-`cli-connect.sh`: If you use droidcam-cli, then run this file after opening the Droidcam application on your phone/tablet
+`cli-connect.sh`: Running this file works if you are using a wired USB connection with video input only.
+If you use droidcam-cli, then run this file after opening the Droidcam application on your phone/tablet.
+Else just run `droidcam` from the terminal

 ### Usage